Porous CrO$_2$: a ferromagnetic half-metallic member in sparse hollandite oxide family: Abstract

 \section{Abstract}

 A stable polymorph of CrO$_2$ is predicted using PBE+U method.
 The porous material is isostructural with $\alpha-$MnO$_2$ making it the second transition metal oxide in sparse hollandite group of materials.
 However, unlike the anti-ferromagnetic semiconducting character of the $\alpha-$MnO$_2$, it is found to be a ferromagnetic half-metal.
 At Fermi level, the hole pocket has ample contribution from O$-2p$ orbital, though, the electron pocket is mostly contributed by Cr$-3d_{xy}$ and Cr$-3d_{x^2-y^2}$.
 A combination of negative charge transfer through orbital mixing and extended anti-bonding state near Fermi level is responsible for the half-metallic ferromagnetic character of the structure.
 A comparative study of rutile and hollandite CrO$_2$ and hollandite MnO$_2$ structures delineate the interplay between structural, electronic and magnetic properties.
 The material shows a robust magnetic character under hydrothermal pressure, as well as, the band topology is conserved under uniaxial strain.
 Moderate magneto-crystalline anisotropy is observed and it shows a correspondence with the anisotropy of elastic constants.
+Occurrence of type$-$II Weyl nodes and their evolution under pressure is explored.